 The history of book printing goes back to the first Bibles pulled sheet by sheet off Johannes Gutenberg’s presses in Mainz, Germany in the late fifteenth century.
 The first books were attempts to replicate the handwritten books of the time, which varied widely.
-Over the centuries publishers have gradually established conventions about the way books are constructed.
+Over the centuries publishers have gradually established conventions about the parts of a book that should be included.

 Although type design is often likened to architecture, you could also argue that the construction of a book is in some way architectural.
 The first order of business in creating a blueprint for book construction is to identify the parts of a book and the order in which convention—the inherited wisdom of the logic of the book from all the book creators that have preceded us—dictates they should appear.

 To guide you in creating your book, follow this list.
-Certainly no book will contain all these elements, but now you know exactly where they fit in the scheme of things.
+Certainly, not every book will contain all these elements, but now you know exactly where the parts of a book fit in the scheme of things.

 Many publishers have been guided by the history and traditions of print publishing even as they have moved toward electronic publishing … including the logical order of elements in a printed work. —Chicago Manual of Style, 15th edition.